 You can bring up a more detailed, technical explanation by clicking this button.

-Canberra Times - Saturday 2 November 2002 - article on recent death PDF
+Canberra Times - Saturday 2 November 2002 - article on a Canberra death caused by consumption of Amanita phalloides PDF

 Benjamin, DR. Mushrooms: Poisons and Panaceas, WH Freeman & Company, New York, 1995.

 Benjamin, a professional pathologist and amateur mycologist, has written a very readable account of the poisonous fungi and their poisons.
 While some sections require some medical knowledge (or a nearby medical dictionary) the bulk of this book can be read by non-medical people.
 Highly recommended for anyone who has to deal with cases of mushroom poisoning or is curious about poisonous mushrooms.

 Bresinsky, A & Besl, H. A Colour Atlas of Poisonous Fungi.
 Wolfe Publishing, London, 1990

 This is written at a more technical level than the book by Benjamin and is aimed at pharmacists, doctors and biologists.
 There are detailed descriptions (using macroscopic and microscopic features) of many poisonous species as well as photos showing both naked eye and microscopic features.
 The book also contains details of the toxic compounds and discussions of symptoms and treatments.

 Southcott, RV.
 "Mechanisms of macrofungal poisoning in humans" in Fungi of Australia, Volume 1B, Australian Biological Resources Study, CSIRO Publishing, 1996.

 This chapter gives an overview of the poisonous fungi in Australia.